Scrounger/ioBroker.vis-materialdesign/README.md

 ### Theme Editor

 With the help of the Theme Editor you can centrally set colors, fonts and font sizes for all widgets via the adapter settings.
 This is realized with the help of the [Bindings of the VIS adapter](https://github.com/ioBroker/ioBroker.vis#bindings-of-objects).
-For each widget datapoints are created with the set values.
+For each widget datapoints (see screenshot below) are created with the set values.
 This makes it possible to use these settings in other widgets (not Material Design Widgets) via bindings.

 ###### Datapoint structure